haison0211/vue-realworld-example-app/README.md

 ----
 ##New Maintainers wanted##
-Anyone up for the challenge of maintaining this repo?s Reach out on twitter @vilsbole
+Anyone up for the challenge of maintaining this repo?
+Reach out on twitter @vilsbole
 ----